astronomer/docs/learn/airflow-decorators.md

     taskflow_func()  # this creates a task with the task_id `say_hello_world`
     ```

-- You can override task-level parameters when calling the task by using the `.override()` method.
-Note the `()` at the end of the line, which calls the task with the overridden parameters applied.
+- Override task-level parameters when you call the task by using the `.override()` method.
+The `()` at the end of the line calls the task with the overridden parameters applied.

     ```python
     # this creates a task with the task_id `greeting`
     taskflow_func.override(retries=5, pool="my_other_pool", task_id="greeting")()
     ```

-- For any decorated function in your DAG file, you must call them so that Airflow can register the task or DAG.
-For example `taskflow()` is called at the end of the DAG above to call the DAG function.
-Every task defined using decorators has to be called as shown in the code snippet below.
-If you call the same task multiple times and do not override the `task_id`, multiple tasks will be created in the DAG with automatically generated unique task IDs by appending a unique number to the end of the original task id (e.g. `say_hello`, `say_hello__1`, `say_hello__2` etc).
+- You must call all decorated functions in your DAG file so that Airflow can register the task or DAG.
+For example, `taskflow()` is called at the end of the previous example to call the DAG function.
+- If you call the same task multiple times and do not override the `task_id`, Airflow creates multiple unique task IDs by appending a number to the end of the original task ID (for example, `say_hello`, `say_hello__1`, `say_hello__2`, etc).
+You can see the result of this in the following example:

     ```python
     # task definition